✨ Updated for Django 3.2✨ - see blog post.

 Who are you?

 Hi, I'm Adam Johnson.
-I'm an author and solo consultant working with Ansible, AWS, Django, and Python.
+I'm an author and solo consultant working with Django and Python.

-I've used Django since 2012 and have been a member of the Django project Technical Board since the 2.2 release cycle.
+I've used Django since 2012 and have been a member of the Django Project Steering Council since the 2.2 release cycle.

 Is this an official Django product?